 - Phone: 586-365-9401

-The family fun destination includes a corn maze, petting zoo, mini hay bale maze for kids, hay bale pyramid and bounce hour for kids under 11.
+The family fun destination includes a corn maze, petting zoo, mini hay bale maze for kids, hay bale pyramid and bounce pad for kids and adults.
 Plus, grab a delicious doughnut and a glass of cider.
-Pick out your own pumpkin too ($5/each).
+Pick out your own pumpkin too ($2-$10/each).
+Guests get $1 off if they mention this Metro Parent article.

 - Phone: 248-332-7884